 Supported by: Mr. and Mrs. Arthur and Sonia Labatt

-Marilyn Ford-Gilboe, PhD (Arthur Labatt Family School of Nursing)
+Marilyn Ford-Gilboe, RN, PhD (Arthur Labatt Family School of Nursing)

 Established in 2002, this chair was initiated to provide strategic leadership with respect to women's health in rural settings as it relates to health status, health determinants, health care needs, the use of health care resources, and effective models for health care delivery.
-Marilyn Ford-Gilboe brings particular focus to understanding health inequities of rural women who have experienced IPV (intimative partner violence) and she is committed to working to reduce such inequities through meaningful practice and policy change.
+Marilyn Ford-Gilboe brings a particular focus on understanding health inequities of rural women who have experienced IPV (intimate partner violence) and she is committed to working to reduce such inequities through meaningful practice and policy change.

-Supported by: Echo - Improving Women's Health in Ontario and Mr. and Mrs. Arthur and Sonia Labatt
+Supported by: Ontario Ministry of Health and Long-Term Care and Mr. and Mrs. Arthur and Sonia Labatt

 James Roth Research Chair in Musculoskeletal Measurement and Knowledge Translation